-Sorghum is a host of fall armyworm (FAW) and is at greatest risk of crop loss at crop establishment as a result of defoliation and seedling death.
+Sorghum is a host of fall armyworm (FAW), but internationally it is not as severely impacted as maize.
+Like maize, sorghum is at greatest risk of crop loss at crop establishment (up to 4-5 leaves) as a result of persistent defoliation and seedling death.
 Crops destined for grain, as well as forage or silage are at risk.
-Crops can experience significant defoliation during the vegetative stage, but the impact of this on yield is unclear at this point.
-The risk of significant yield loss at grain-filling stages is likely to be relatively low as a result of the exposure of heads (which FAW doesn’t like) and the unattractiveness of maturing crops to egg-laying females.
+Whilst crops can experience significant defoliation during the vegetative stage, the impact of this on yield is unclear at this point.
+The development of economic thresholds for FAW in sorghum is the focus of current research.

-Reported damage has been similar to that found in maize, but usually of lesser severity.
+FAW has a preference for vegetative crops, but larvae are found in heads from flowering through grainfill.
+Reported damage in sorghum has been similar to that found in maize, but usually of lesser severity.
 Populations of FAW tend to decline as sorghum approaches head emergence.

 What to look for